Follow these guidelines to enjoy your candles safely and make them last longer.

-    Make sure your little ones are can't get to a burning candle or knock it over.
+Make sure your little ones can't get to a burning candle or knock it over.

-Long, uneven wicks can cause uneven burning, large flames and extra soot.
+Long, uneven wicks can cause uneven burning, large flames and soot.

 A shorter burn time will help your candle last longer.
 It will also help prevent large flames, extra soot and overheating.